detola/techforum/README.md

 # techforum

-This is forum application designed in PHP
+This is forum/blog application designed in OOP PHP

 User Registration with username and password, upload avatar and Login function